Crissium/SilverDict/README.md

 ---

 [^3]: What it does: (1) decompress the dictionary file if compressed; (2) remove the BOM, non-printing characters and strange symbols (only `{·}` currently) from the text; (3) normalize the initial whitespace characters of definition lines; (4) overwrite the `.dsl` file with UTF-8 encoding and re-compress with _dictzip_.
 After this process the file is smaller and easier to work with.

-[^1]: A note about type hinting in the code: I know for proper type hinting I should use the module `typing`, but the current way is a little easier to write and can be understood by VS Code.

 [^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries interfere with each other.
 Or better, if you know CSS, you could just edit the dictionaries' stylesheets to make them less intrusive and individualistic.